Roy-Fokker/sdl3-imgui/readme.md

 - Focuses on SDL3 GPU
 - HLSL for all shaders, compile to SPIRV for Vulkan and DXIL for Direct3D

-## Example project dependencies
-Uses following libraries retrieved from their project repos by CPM.CMake
-- SDL3, obviously
-- GLM, for math
-- IMGUI, only SDL3 GPU backend
-- DXC, from Vulkan SDK for Vulkan backend **or** from Windows SDK for DirectX backend

 ## References
 - <https://github.com/ocornut/imgui/blob/master/examples/example_sdl3_sdlgpu3/main.cpp>